ahonor/rundeck-vagrant/primary-secondary-failover/README.md

 Next, try the "failover/Sync" job.
 This job uses rsync to copy job output logs from the primary so they can be viewable on the secondary.

+## Takeover Scripts

+The failover/takeover jobs is responsible for executing any procedure needed to transition the secondary server to become the primary server.

+The takeover job defines three steps that each call a separate script:

+* update-jobs.sh: Removes the cron schedule for the Check-Or-Takeover and Sync jobs.
+* update-resources.sh: Updates the resource data to show the secondary is now tagged primary.
+* do-switch.sh: This is a place holder script which might update load balancer or EIPs.